-In an effort to prevent computer system-related leaks and stop information from leaking outside the Company, the Company also implements a range of measures, under the supervision of the General Manager of Al Promotion Division who is responsible for information security, to address various risks, such as external attacks on our computer systems via the internet, the unauthorized use of computer systems and viruses that target computer systems.
-Regarding security incidents, we have established a Computer Security Incident Response Team (CSIRT) and implemented a system to ensure appropriate response, including the establishment of countermeasure manual.
-Additionally, SUMCO has established the Rules on Personal Information Management in accordance with the Act on the Protection of Personal Information to ensure that personal information is managed appropriately.
+In an effort to prevent computer system-related leaks and stop information from leaking outside the Company, the Company also implements a range of measures, under the supervision of the General Manager of AI Promotion Division who is responsible for information security, to address various risks, such as external attacks on our computer systems via the internet, the unauthorized use of computer systems and viruses that target computer systems.
+Regarding security incidents, we have established a Computer Security Incident Response Team (CSIRT) and implemented a system to ensure appropriate response, including the establishment of a countermeasure manual.
+Additionally, we conduct regular CSIRT training exercises to prepare for potential security incidents.
+Furthermore, SUMCO has established the Rules on Personal Information Management in accordance with the Act on the Protection of Personal Information to ensure that personal information is managed appropriately.